-Allegro Ballet of Houston was founded in 1951 by Emmamae Horn, and celebrates it's 68th anniversary this year.
-The Artistic Directors are Glenda & Vanessa Brown.
+Allegro Ballet of Houston was founded in 1951 by Emmamae Horn, and celebrates it's 72nd anniversary this year.
+The Artistic Director is Vanessa Brown.
 Allegro hosted Regional Dance America/SW Festivals in 1981, 1991, 2001, and in 2011 in celebration of its 60th Anniversary.
-Allegro has been "Setting the Barre" for almost 70 years!
+Allegro has been "Setting the Barre" for over 70 years!

 In 1997, the first Regional Dance America National Festival was held in Houston, Texas for 2,000 dancers, directors, and observers.
 There were nine performances at The Music Hall and Jones Hall in five days.
 The first National RDA Festival was coordinated by Glenda & Vanessa Brown and Peggy Girouard.